oceanprotocol/docs/developers/aquarius/README.md

 ### How to run Aquarius?

 We recommend checking the README in the [Aquarius GitHub repository](https://github.com/oceanprotocol/aquarius) for the steps to run the Aquarius.
-If you see any errors in the instructions, please open an issue within the GitHub repository.&#x20;
+If you see any errors in the instructions, please open an issue within the GitHub repository.

 ### What technology does Aquarius use?